Virksaabnavjot/Java-RMI-Implementation/README.md

-# Protein---The-Distributed-System
+# jmDNS based distributed system
-Distributed system project and Research Assignment
+Multicast Distributed system project for service registration and discovery in local area network for meeting rooms